karlsolomon/WordLadder/README.md

 # WordLadder

-BUGS: (sorted by class)
-  DFS:
-  BFS:
-    - Needs to be tested with five_letter_words.txt still
-    - Otherwise should be good
-  Main:
-  Ladder:

 TODO:
 0. Create some Try/Catch for DFS to avoid StackOverflow
 1. Create JUnit Test cases for BFS & DFS